 Issue the First!
 Creatures and Quantum Travel

 Welcome to our first Newsletter, packed with awesome new stories, offers and previews.
-The original stories here will be available exclusively for one month to our newsletter members, before published on our website next month.
-The new flash fiction market adds to our gorgeous short story anthologies, and just launched fiction imprint for long fiction, FLAME TREE PRESS.
+The original stories here, drawn from submissions, will be available exclusively for one month to our newsletter members, before being published on flametreepress.com the next month.
+This new flash fiction market adds to our deluxe short story anthologies, and just launched fiction imprint for long fiction, FLAME TREE PRESS.

 - Original Horror Flash Fiction: Old Friends by P.D.
 Cacek